UNDERSTANDING VIDEO COSTS

 Another example is when the script starts boasting, using self serving phrases, or talking about “we” instead of “you”.

 People have heard all the puff & stuff.
-They tend to phase it out in their minds.
+They tend to cancel it out in their minds.
 Instant Dead Spot recognition.